JarrodKane/Chaos-TODO/README.md

 ## TODO CHAOS

+Throw a bit of chaos into your life, complete the tasks in the order the chaos button outputs them as.
+Using:

+- React (Hooks)
+- styled-components
+- react-beautiful-dnd
+- Jest

 It's like a normal todo application but with a twist, sometimes it's good to change around how you would approach your everyday tasks.
-Throw a bit of chaos into it, and complete the tasks in the order the chaos button outputs them as.
 The idea is that it has a timer in it, so you can use it like a pomodoro timer/overall timer to see how the long it took you to complete all your tasks.
 (This used to be a redux application but changed to Hooks)

 ## Basic stage one